 Treat the low volleys (the ones you contact below net level) as set-up or placement shots and consider the high volleys to finish the point with or wrong-foot your opponent.

-If you like these volley tennis tips check out the Volley Tennis Lessons from WebTennis24.
+If you have enjoyed these volley tennis tips and would like more info, check out the Volley Tennis Lessons from inside WebTennis24 Training.